 These lakes were represented by a series of shallow (usually<1.5 m) basins that had a mixture of marginal and submerged plants to <0.3 m depth.
 These included native milfoils and pondweeds at variable covers (Champion and de Winton 2005).
 Their shallow nature and the difficulty in distinguishing a true submerged plant community from marginal and ephemeral amphibious species means these lakes are not suitable for the LakeSPI method of assessing ecological condition.

-3.2.7 Lake Poutoa
+4.2.8 Lake Poutoa

+Latest assessment: 2017

+Lake condition: Non-vegetated (dry)

 Stability: Unstable

 Lake Max Depth (m): 1.6 (2005)

+Lake type: Dune